gruntjs/grunt-docs/Getting-started.md

 Grunt and grunt plugins are installed and managed via [npm](https://npmjs.org/), the [Node.js](http://nodejs.org/) package manager.

 _These instructions are written for grunt 0.4.x, but are still valid for grunt 0.3.x.
-Just note that grunt 0.3.x plugin names and task configuration options may be different than what is shown here._
+Just note that for 0.3.x, plugin names and task configuration options shown in "The Gruntfile" section may be different._

 ## Installing the CLI
 **If you have installed grunt globally in the past, you will need to remove it first:**